ginjaninja1/PosterToFolder/Readme.md

 ## 📖 Usage
 Test on one test path first.
+Review info and debug logging.
+Enable paths in the configuration.
-Configure a trigger for the scheduled task as desired.
+Configure a trigger for the scheduled task once comfortable.

 ## 🤝 Contributing
 For support and feature requests, visit the [Emby Community Forum Thread](https://emby.media/community/topic/148340-plugin-manage-coming-soon/).